FO: Girasole Shawl

 Edging took 2 days

-8 Responses to “FO: Girasole Shawl”
+8 replies on “FO: Girasole Shawl”

 1. Wish I’d had this when I knitted my Girasole just before Christmas 2009.
 I’m sure I’ll knit again & use your tracker for NaKnitMo.
 Thanks!